trevorsandy/lpub3d-ci/mainApp/docs/README.txt

 - Fix - Crash when generating BOM images #657
 - Fix - Enable navigation actions #656
 - Fix - Export to PDF abnormal behaviour #624
+- Fix - Moving a part in the 3D editor misplaces it #646
 - Fix - Next Step menu actions not working as expected #637
 - Fix - Open with programs menu action not enabled #629
 - Fix - Option Add pointer missing in Call Out #647